İsfendiyar Açıksöz

-İsfendiyar Açıksöz (July 19, 1929, Kastamonu - December 12, 2006, Istanbul), Turkish national football player, manager.
-He played as a right winger for Galatasaray and Turkey national football team.
-He died in Istanbul on December 12, 2006.
-After his funeral prayer was performed during the afternoon prayer at the Fatih Mosque, he was buried in Feriköy Cemetery.
+İsfendiyar Açıksöz (19 July 1929 – 12 December 2006) was a Turkish football player and manager.
+He played as a right winger for Galatasaray and the Turkey national team.

-Football career

 Club career

+Açıksöz was born Kastamonu.
 He began playing football at Galatasaray High School.
-He joined the Galatasaray Football Team at the age of 17.
-He made a name for himself as the most famous right-winger of his era.
-He and his Galatasaray teammates, Suat Mamat, Kadri Aytaç, Güngör Okay, and Metin Oktay, were known as the "legendary forward five" by both the Galatasaray community and the Turkish football public.
-He was particularly known as Metin Oktay's goal-setting center.
-He retired from football at Galatasaray in 1960.
+He joined Galatasaray at the age of 17.
+He made a name for himself as the most famous right winger of his era.
+Açıksöz and his Galatasaray teammates, Suat Mamat, Kadri Aytaç, Güngör Okay, and Metin Oktay, were known as the "legendary forward five" by both the Galatasaray community and the Turkish football public.
+Açıksöz was particularly known as Metin Oktay's goal-setting center.
+He left Galatasaray in 1960.

-National Team Career
+International career

-He played for the national team 18 times. İsfendiyor Açıksöz was also a member of the national team that played in the Turkey-Brazil national match held at İnönü Stadium on May 1, 1956.
+Açıksöz played for the Turkey national team.
+He played in the Turkey-Brazil match held at İnönü Stadium on 1 May 1956.

 He participated in the 1949 Mediterranean Cup held in Greece with the Turkey national team in 1949 and achieved second place with the national team.

 Managerial career

-After retiring from football, he began his career as a manager.
-He took over as manager of Şekerspor in the 1961-62 season.
-At the beginning of the 1966-67 season, he was appointed manager of Sarıyer and remained in this position until the end of the season.
-He served as a player and manager at Orduspor during the 1967-68 season.
+After retiring from football, Açıksöz began his career as a manager.
+He took over as manager of Şekerspor in the 1961–62 season.
+At the beginning of the 1966–67 season, he was appointed manager of Sarıyer and remained in this position until the end of the season.
+He served as a player and manager at Orduspor during the 1967–68 season.